briangig/hubot-ical-notifier/README.md

 # hubot-ical-notifier

-Notifies schedule for tomorrow from registered iCal calendars at 9 pm every night
+Notifies schedule for tomorrow from registered iCal calendars at 3:45 pm every day

-## Installation

-In hubot project repo, run:

-`npm install hubot-ical-notifier --save`

 Then add **hubot-ical-notifier** to your `external-scripts.json`: